Vegetable makloubehPrint Recipe

 Will definitely make this again!

-- Shop Delicious Pam (23/10/2017) This recipe is wonderful.
+- Pasta, rice and other grains Delicious Pam (23/10/2017) This recipe is wonderful.
 The spices really work well and it's a very tasty dish.
 The only thing I would try to change is the frying of the vegetables to try to make it more healthy.
 Are you able to advise whether there are any other ways to brown the vegetables without frying them?
 Would roasting the veg work just as well?
 I may just try this next time to see how it turns out.